Free Consultation: (412) 925-8194

 Pittsburgh bankruptcy lawyers are often very familiar with the difficulties of those looking for the very best bankruptcy lawyers in Pittsburgh.
-Some people considering bankruptcy want to find the best bankruptcy lawyer and others just want a cheap bankruptcy in Pittsburgh?
+Some people considering bankruptcy want to find the best bankruptcy lawyer and others just want a cheap bankruptcy lawyer.
 If so, you are not alone.
 Many people in Pittsburgh with difficult financial situations know that they need a bankruptcy lawyer to get through the process and just want to pay as little as possible.
 After all, the reason for filing the bankruptcy case is that you are strapped for cash.
 The good news is that you don’t need to settle for a “cheap bankruptcy lawyer” in order to get through a simple chapter 7 bankruptcy case in Pittsburgh.
 Most chapter 7 cases can be completed for a very reasonable legal fee that may be infinitesimal in comparison to the amount of debt you may be able to discharge.
 You may even be able to pay that fee in separate payments before filing your case.
 When discussing the cost of a bankruptcy in Pittsburgh with your bankruptcy lawyer, be sure to have a complete understanding of all costs.
 A legal fee compensates your bankruptcy lawyer for representing you in a bankruptcy case.
 The bankruptcy court imposes its own filing fee in each case (presently, that fee is $305 in chapter 13 cases and $335 in chapter 7 cases).
 Additionally, there are small costs for pre-petition credit counseling and post-petition debtor education.
 Those courses are conducted by approved credit counseling agencies and vary from provider to provider (but generally range from $10 to $35).

 Your Pittsburgh Bankruptcy Attorney will explain all of your options to you before you ever file a voluntary petition under any chapter of the United States Bankruptcy Code.
 Finding an experienced bankruptcy lawyer is important in even the most simple bankruptcy cases.